metal/gulp-metal/README.md

 # Metal Tasks

-Gulp tasks to be shared between Metal components.
+Gulp pipelines and tasks to be shared between Metal components.

 ## Usage
 This is a collection of tasks to be used by Metal components.
 To use them, just install this through [npm](https://www.npmjs.com/package/gulp-metal) and register the tasks on your gulpfile like this: